-TC PipeLines, LP ("TC PipeLines") and its subsidiaries are collectively referred to herein as "the Partnership."
-In this report, references to "we," "us" or "our" refer to the Partnership.
-TransCanada PipeLines Limited is a wholly-owned subsidiary of TransCanada Corporation (which, together with its subsidiaries, is referred to as "TransCanada").
+TC PipeLines, LP ("TC PipeLines") and its subsidiaries are collectively referred to herein as the "Partnership."
+In this prospectus, references to "we," "us" or "our" refer to the Partnership.
+TransCanada Corporation and its subsidiaries are collectively referred to herein as "TransCanada."
 The Partnership's subsidiary limited partnerships, TC PipeLines Intermediate Limited Partnership, TC Tuscarora Intermediate Limited Partnership and TC GL Intermediate Limited Partnership, are collectively referred to herein as the "Intermediate Partnerships."
+Great Lakes, Northern Border, GTN, Bison, North Baja and Tuscarora (each as defined below), together with any future subsidiaries owning pipeline systems, are collectively referred to herein as the "Operating Entities."